 - Unsupervised activities: teaching, training, instructing, caring for or supervising, or providing advice/guidance on wellbeing, provide personal care, or driving a vehicle only for children;

 - Working for a limited range of establishments, with opportunity for contact e.g. schools, children’s homes, childcare premises;

 3.5.3 Work under (a) or (b) is considered regulated activity only if done regularly.

-3.5.4 The roles of the College’s Porters, Admissions Tutor(s), Schools Liaison Officer, Chaplain, Director of Music and Girls’ Choir Administrator are considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation.
+3.5.4 The roles of the College’s Porters, Admissions Tutor(s), Schools Liaison Officer, Chaplain, members of the College's Wellbeing team, Director of Music and Girls’ Choir Administrator are considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation.